 VARIABLE TYPE: C

 PROJECT MANAGER(S): Svend-Erik Skaaning

-ADDITIONAL VERSIONS: \\osp, \\ord, \\codelow, \\codehigh, \\sd, \\mean, \\nr QUESTION: Are the laws of the land clear, well publicized, coherent (consistent with each other), relatively stable from year to year, and enforced in a predictable manner?
+ADDITIONAL VERSIONS: osp, ord, codelow, codehigh, sd, mean, nr QUESTION: Are the laws of the land clear, well publicized, coherent (consistent with each other), relatively stable from year to year, and enforced in a predictable manner?

 CLARIFICATION: This question focuses on the transparency and predictability of the laws of the land.

 RESPONSES:

-- 0: Transparency and predictability are almost non-existent.
-The laws of the land are created and/or enforced in completely arbitrary fashion. - 1: Transparency and predictability are severely limited.
-The laws of the land are more often than not created and/or enforced in arbitrary fashion. - 2: Transparency and predictability are somewhat limited.
-The laws of the land are mostly created in a non-arbitrary fashion but enforcement is rather arbitrary in some parts of the country. - 3: Transparency and predictability are fairly strong.
-The laws of the land are usually created and enforced in a non-arbitrary fashion. - 4: Transparency and predictability are very strong.
+0: Transparency and predictability are almost non-existent.
+The laws of the land are created and/or enforced in completely arbitrary fashion.
+1: Transparency and predictability are severely limited.
+The laws of the land are more often than not created and/or enforced in arbitrary fashion.
+2: Transparency and predictability are somewhat limited.
+The laws of the land are mostly created in a non-arbitrary fashion but enforcement is rather arbitrary in some parts of the country.
+3: Transparency and predictability are fairly strong.
+The laws of the land are usually created and enforced in a non-arbitrary fashion.
+4: Transparency and predictability are very strong.
 The laws of the land are created and enforced in a non-arbitrary fashion.
 SCALE: Ordinal, converted to interval by the measurement model.
-DATA RELEASE: 1-14.

-CROSS-CODER AGGREGATION: Bayesian item response theory measurement model (see $V\text{-}Dem\ Methodology$ CITATION: Pemstein et al. (2024, V-Dem Working Paper Series 2024:21); V-Dem Codebook (see suggested citation at the top of this document).
-YEARS: 1789-2023 CONVERGENCE: Model parameters with convergence issues: universal thresholds, main-country-coded thresholds.
-4.1.6.2 Rigorous and impartial public administration (v2clrspct) Long tag: vdem\cy\v2clrspct Original tag: v2clrspct Dataset citation: Coppedge et al. (2024), Pemstein et al. (2024) Merge scores:
+DATA RELEASE: 1-15.
+CROSS-CODER AGGREGATION: Bayesian item response theory measurement model (see V-Dem Methodology COUNTRY-YEAR AGGREGATION: Day-weighted mean CITATION: Pemstein et al. (2024); Coppedge et al. (2025b).
+YEARS: 1789-2024 4.1.6.2 Rigorous and impartial public administration (v2clrspct) Long tag: vdem_cy_v2clrspct Original tag: v2clrspct Dataset citation: Coppedge et al. (2025b), Coppedge et al. (2025a) Variable citation: Pemstein et al. (2024), Coppedge et al. (2025b) Merge scores: